rkansara1/ECE-4160/labs/lab3/writeup.md

 ![image](https://user-images.githubusercontent.com/123790450/219850270-74c14b81-7971-4165-a4a1-ae879a90eecc.png)

-To benchmark the limiting factor and seeing how fast I could take reading from the ToF sensors I wrote a simple loop that printed out data as soon as it came in:
+To benchmark the limiting factor and seeing how fast I could take reading from the ToF sensors I wrote a simple loop that printed out data as soon as it came in.

+Arduino Code:

 ```c++
   distanceSensor1.startRanging();
   distanceSensor2.startRanging();